john-bellamy/KMeans-Rare-Disease-Article-Cluster-and-JENA-Semantic-Model/README.md

 # RDOST-app
 Rare Disease Ontology and Search tool is a Jena-model-driven application for article retrieval.

+You will need to move the fuseki-server.jar to RDOST/fuseki first.
+Then follow instructions in README.

 How to Run (also see documentation in unzipped file):
 1) Requires Jena 3.0.1